ToCraft/Remorphed/PERMISSIONS.md

 7. **Can't use command on others**: Check `remorphed.command.<command>.others` permission
 8. **"Selector not allowed" error**: Grant `minecraft.selector.*` permission (works with Vanilla Permissions mod)
 9. **Permissions not showing in LuckPerms GUI**: Run `/remorphed-register-permissions`
-10. **Can't transform despite permissions**: Run `/remorphed-test-permissions` to debug
+10. **Can't transform despite permissions**: Check if you have the required entity type permissions

 ### Debug Commands

-- `/remorphed-test-permissions` - Shows which permissions are working
 - `/remorphed-list-permissions` - Lists all permissions with copy-paste commands

 ### Platform Differences